mjut/RPi-MediaLooper/README.md

 	sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart

-Add `/home/pi/videoloop.sh` at the end of file
+Add `@lxterminal -e /home/pi/videoloop.sh` at the end of file

 When is done, press CTRL-O and enter to save and CTRL-X to exit.